 “It’s instinctual,” says Dr. Groen.
 “If the flies are knocked down, their natural instinct is to climb up the vials.
 As we treat them with increasing doses of [the chemotherapy drug] cisplatin, if they are knocked down, they stay at the bottom of the vial and lose the ability to climb back up.”

 The team would treat the flies, tap the vials on the table to jostle the flies down to the bottom, and then count the number of flies that were able to climb back up the sides.
 However, they ran into a problem.
-It went like this (click on the image of the vial to see this in action):
+It went like this:

 Treat.
 TAP.
 Watch.
 Count.